“Customer service is an opportunity to exceed your customer’s expectations.” – John Jantsch

-Shopping was once quite an analogue experience- you go to the store, narrow down a couple of items, try them out, purchase, and leave.
-If the item was unavailable, well… Better luck next time.
+Shopping is quite a unique experience- you go to the store, narrow down a couple of items, try them out, purchase, and leave.
 In a way, the retail experience was carried out through a single channel- the channel being the store.

-Then we began to see a shift.
-Customers began the sales journey by browsing through items in-store.
+A shift arose in the buying trends, customers began the sales journey by browsing through items in-store.
 As they approached the check-out counter, they’d get hit with the “Sorry, this item is a sample, it’s currently out of stock.”
-Just as the customer was about to turn away annoyed, the cashier immediately follows up by stating that, “The item is available online.
+Upsetting the customers and turning them away, the cashier immediately follows up by stating that, “The item is available online.
 Just visit our online store and you’ll get it between 2-3 business days.”

-And then, we saw another shift- let’s take Starbucks as an example.
+Another noticeable shift- let’s take Starbucks as an example.
 Customers can now place their order through the Starbucks mobile app, and pick it up from the closest retailer.
-If it wasn’t available in one, customers need not fret.
-There are multiple Starbucks in the vicinity, so customers could drive to another franchise, pick up their drink, and carry on with their day.
+If it wasn’t available in one, don't worry there are multiple Starbucks in the vicinity, so customers could drive to another franchise, providing alternate solutions to the customer.

 As you can see, the integration of digital technology with the inclusion of more channels, makes shopping a lot easier.